Nsohko/WhisperSG/README.md

 For python usage, please make use of WhisperSGPipeline class stored under `./whispersg/pipeline.py`.
 This takes in essentially the same arguments as the `whispersg` command (which runs `./demo/transcribe.py`).
 The pipeline is also used in `./demo/live_transcribe.py`

 During inference, if it is observed that the model keeps 'missing out' on certain chunks of audio, this is likely an issue with the VAD being too sensitive and excessively filtering out audio.
 To address this, please reduce the `vad_onset` and `vad_offset` parameters.
 This can be done by either passing the corresponding arguments to `whispersg` or passing in the new values during the initialisation of a WhisperSGPipeline object.

+Another note is that when doing inference on a laptop, please ensure the laptop is plugged in and charging for optimal performance, to ensure the GPU and CPU are not throttled.

 For more details on usage / bugs, please also see [here](https://github.com/m-bain/whisperX)